SumitShinde0702/IS4302/README.md

-"# IS4302"
+🎟️ Blockchain Ticketing System — IS4302 Project
+Overview

-The traditional ticketing system is fraught with systemic issues that degrade the fan experience and distort the economics of live events.
+The traditional ticketing system is fraught with systemic issues — scalping, fraud, and lack of transparency — that degrade the fan experience and distort the economics of live events.

-Our blockchain ticketing system aims to take advantage of the security and immutability of the blockchain and existing services that exist on top of it.
-The following is a sample flow of events:
+Our blockchain ticketing platform leverages the security, transparency, and immutability of smart contracts to resolve these issues and offer a fairer, more reliable ticketing solution.

-1. Marketplace contract deployed by us
+✅ Key Features
+ERC-1155-based ticketing (supports fungible and non-fungible tickets)

+Controlled resale through a secure marketplace

+Organiser whitelisting for listing authority

+Time-based sales and refund mechanisms

+Decentralized refund voting in case of event disruption

+QR-code-based validation (off-chain)

+Modular contract architecture

+🔁 System Flow
+Marketplace Contract is deployed and acts as the main point of interaction for users.

-2. Organiser applies for whitelisting to us to whitelist their address to create listings
+Event Organiser applies for whitelisting to be allowed to list events and tickets.

-3. Organiser would deploy the Ticket & Event contract and link the Event contract's address to the Ticket's contract
+Organiser deploys the Ticket & Event Contracts, and links the Ticket contract to the Event contract.

-4. Organisers would be able to create listings after whitelisting
+Once whitelisted, the organiser creates listings for ticket sales.

-5. Buyers and resellers would interact with tickets through our marketplace contract
+Buyers and Resellers interact through the Marketplace, enabling secure official and secondary sales.

+📦 Smart Contracts
-6. Ticket.sol
+1. Ticket.sol
+ERC-1155 Token Contract (for tickets)

-Implements the ERC1155 token that represents event tickets.
+Implements OpenZeppelin’s ERC1155 standard for minting tickets.

-Uses OpenZeppelin's ERC1155 standard for FT & NFT tickets.
-Tickets are first minted by batch from the constructor and first linked to the organiser's address.
+Tickets are minted in batches to the organiser during deployment.

-Transfers are restricted so that only our designated marketplace contract can execute them.
-This ensures that ticket resales can only occur through our approved platform.
+Transfers restricted — only the designated Marketplace contract can transfer tickets.

-Deployed first and later linked to the event contract through the setEventContract function.
+Linked to the Event contract after deployment via setEventContract().

 2. Event.sol

-The Event smart contract is designed to manage ticket sales, usage, funds, and refunds for a specific event.
-It ensures that ticket purchases, resales, and refund mechanisms operate securely and transparently.
-The contract follows a time-based phased system and incorporates a voting mechanism to determine if refunds should be issued in case of event cancellation or major alterations.
-This contract interacts with the Ticket contract through an interface, for the functions or details that are required within Ticket.sol.

-Event terms will be passed in through the constructor, which will also link to the address of the Ticket contract
+Event Management Contract

+Manages ticket sales, usage, refunds, and voting.

+Enforces time-based phases (e.g., presale, sale, event, refund).

+Refund voting mechanism for eligible ticket holders.

+Interacts with the Ticket contract through an interface.

+Deployed with ticket and event terms in the constructor.

 3. Marketplace.sol

-The Marketplace smart contract enables the listing, purchasing, and resale of event tickets in a secure and decentralized manner.
-This contract allows event organizers to list their tickets for official sale and supports peer-to-peer resale transactions with built-in legitimacy checks.
-The contract also incorporates refund voting and claim mechanisms for ticket holders.
-This contract interacts with the Event contract through an interface.
+Official and Resale Marketplace Contract

+Enables ticket listings, purchases, and resales.

+Only whitelisted organisers can list tickets officially.

+Verifies resale legitimacy via balance checks and Event contract data.

+Handles refund voting and claiming.

+Interacts with the Event contract via an interface.

+🔜 Coming Soon
+💸 Commission fee feature to monetize the platform and incentivize upkeep.

-Testing Scripts:
+🧪 Testing

-1. Test_Event.js

-Implements unit testing on all event functions and the corresponding Ticket functions

-2. Test_Marketplace.js

-Implements integration testing to ensure that the marketplace interacts accurately with Event contract

-Things to add:
-add commission fee to marketplace
+Script	Description
+Test_Event.js	Unit tests for Event.sol and its interaction with Ticket.sol.
+Test_Marketplace.js	Integration tests to ensure marketplace-to-event interactions.
+Tests are written using Hardhat + Mocha/Chai.
+Simulated blockchain time control is done using @nomicfoundation/hardhat-network-helpers.

+🔗 Future Enhancements
+Frontend interface using React + Vite

+IPFS integration for decentralized ticket metadata

+QR code generation for each unique ticket (based on ticketId)

+Support for multiple pricing tiers or VIP sections

+🛠 Tech Stack
+Solidity

+Hardhat (smart contract development & testing)

+OpenZeppelin (security & contract standards)

+Ethers.js (blockchain interaction)

+React + Vite (frontend, in progress)

+📄 License
+MIT License